-The last couple of weeks have been intense to say the least.
 The video for this week is top 10 list of great tenor saxophone players.
 It’s a follow up to my top 10 alto sax players video.

 I’m going to talk about Coleman Hawkins, Lester Young, Ben Webster, Dexter Gordon, Illinois Jacquet, Gene Ammons, Sonny Stitt, Stan Getz, Sonny Rollins, Hank Mobley, and John Coltrane.